 What happens when you click a hyperlink?

-On a computer you can identify a hyperlink even if it is not underlined by hovering your mouse pointer over the text.
-A browser will change the pointer from an arrow to a finger to indicate it can be opened.
+On a computer you can identify a hyperlink even if it's not underlined by hovering your mouse pointer over the text.
+A browser changes the pointer from an arrow to a finger to indicate it can be opened.
 Also, at the bottom of the window the URL of the link should appear to help you identify where the link points.

 Why are some hyperlinks different colors?